Higher, farther, more freely - 10-year-old super kid Yuma Shibata soars through the sky

 "I've become able to do 360s while doing grabs.
 Safety grab 360, Japan grab 360, and tail grab 360.
 This year, I decided to do grabs for the first time, and when I tried, I was able to do it.
 I think safety grabs are my favorite."

 "A front flip.
-To really grab a mute grab.
-I also want to do a double backflip!
-I'll do a lot of water jumps this summer, and I think I can do it in the winter."
+I need to get a firm grip on the mute grab.
+I also want to do a double backflip!!
+I'm going to do lots of water jumps this summer, and I think I'll be able to do them in the winter."

 This is what it means to be filled with unknown possibilities.
 The word "impossible" certainly doesn't occur to a 10-year-old Air Master